my lanai upgrade

 Here is how it looked after the 2 vertical lines were installed.

-After the two vertical boards were installed, I was able to finish the rest of the ceiling myself.
+After we installed the two vertical boards, I finished the rest of the ceiling myself.

 Lanai-grid-ceiling-finished